drdhaval2785/github_issue_backup/readme.md

 * Step 1 : Open your commandline with cURL installed (Git bash has cURL inbuilt.
 I use Git bash for this purpose.
 Windows CMD also works well in my machine).
 * Step 2 : cd to the directory where you have placed github_issue_backup.sh file
-* Step 3 : In the commandline write `github_issue_backup.sh UserName RepoName IssueNumberToWhichDataIsToBeFetched` e.g. `github_issue_backup.sh drdhaval2785 github_issue_backup 5` to fetch the issues in the current repository.
+* Step 3 : In the commandline write `github_issue_backup.sh UserName RepoName IssueNumberToWhichDataIsToBeFetched [OutputFolder | -p ] [ -l | -f ]` e.g. `github_issue_backup.sh drdhaval2785 github_issue_backup 5 e:/backup -f` to fetch the issues in the current repository.
 (Don't forget to change username, reponame, Issue number and Destination folder according to your need)
 * Step 4 : Press enter to execute the command.
-* Step 5 : The text data would be placed in username/reponame directory in the working directory and HTML data would be placed in username/reponame/html directory.
+* Step 5 : By default, text data would be placed in username/reponame directory in the working directory and HTML data would be placed in username/reponame/html directory.
+If you have selected any OutputFolder, the data would be stored there.

 # Documentation for fetching data
 * This method uses api.github.com with client_id and client_secret for backing up issues.
-* Generic codeline is `github_issue_backup.sh UserName RepoName IssueToWhichDataIsToBeFetched`
+* Generic codeline is `github_issue_backup.sh UserName RepoName IssueNumberToWhichDataIsToBeFetched [OutputFolder | -p ] [-l | -f]`

-e.g. `github_issue_backup.sh drdhval2785 SanskritVerb 150`
+e.g. `github_issue_backup.sh drdhval2785 SanskritVerb 150 e:/backup -l`

-* This program takes three arguments.
+* This program takes 5 arguments.
-The first argument is the user/org name.
-The second argument is repo name.
-Third argument is the issue number till which you want to backup issues.
-Without any one it will not work.
+1. The first argument is the user/org name.
+2. The second argument is repo name.
+3. Third argument is the issue number till which you want to backup issues.
+4. Fourth argument is Output Folder (in case you want to store the output somewhere other than the working directory).
+If you want to get the output in the working directory itself, write `-p` i.e. parent.
+5. Fifth argument is the mode. `-l` would do limited version i.e. Syntax Highlighting and Emoji support would not be there. `-f` would give full support (but at the cost of 6 MB odd additional libraries being pasted).

 There are two lines in cURL which need a bit of explanation: